The regularizing effects of resetting in a particle system for the Burgers equation: The main theorem and its proof

 to denote the $\mathcal C^k([t_0, \tau]; \T)$ norm of $u$.

-We clarify, $u \in \mathcal C^k([t_0, \tau]; \T)$ means that there exists an event $\Omega' \subset \Omega$ with $P(\Omega') = 1$ such that $\forall \omega \in \Omega'$, $t \in [t_0, \tau(\omega)]$, $u_t(\omega) \in C^k(\T)$ and $u_t(\omega)$ is continuous in $t$.
-Further, $\forall t \geq t_0$, $u_{\tau \varmin t}$ is $\mathcal F_t$-measurable.
-In words, $\mathcal C^k( [t_0, \tau]; \T )$ is the set of all processes which have a $C^k(\T)$ valued, continuous paths modification and are defined on the random interval $[t_0, \tau]$.
+We clarify, $u \in\mathcal C^k([t_0, \tau]; \T)$ means that there exists an event $\Omega' \subset\Omega$ with $P(\Omega') = 1$ such that $\forall\omega\in\Omega'$, $t \in[t_0, \tau(\omega)]$, $u_t(\omega) \in C^k(\T)$ and $u_t(\omega)$ is continuous in $t$.
+Further, $\forall t \geq t_0$, $u_{\tau\varmin t}$ is $\mathcal F_t$-measurable.
+In words, $\mathcal C^k( [t_0, \tau]; \T)$ is the set of all processes which have a $C^k(\T)$ valued, continuous paths modification and are defined on the random interval $[t_0, \tau]$.

 Note that our spaces involve processes which are continuous in time almost surely, and we are not interested in quantifying any further regularity with respect to time.
-When the regularity in time needs to be quantified, the definition the analogous spaces is not as elementary (see for instance~\cite{bblKrylovSPDE}).
+When the regularity in time needs to be quantified, the definition the analogous spaces is not as elementary (see, e.g.,~\cite{bblKrylovSPDE}).

-Our main theorem shows given any arbitrarily large $T$, we can make our resetting time $\delta_t$ small enough so that a regular solution to~\eqsBurgersNdeltaT exists up to time $T$ with probability arbitrarily close to $1$.
-In order to formulate our Theorem precisely, we will need to define the notion of solutions to the reset system~\eqsBurgersNdeltaT with respect to a stopping time.
-This is our next definition.
+Our main theorem shows, given any arbitrarily large $T$, we can make our resetting time $\delta_t$ small enough so that a regular solution to~(\ref{eqndXiNdeltat})--(\ref{eqnUndeltat}) exists up to time $T$ with probability arbitrarily close to $1$.
+In order to formulate our theorem precisely, we will need to define the notion of solutions to the reset system~(\ref{eqndXiNdeltat})--(\ref{eqnUndeltat}) with respect to a stopping time.
+This is our next definition. \begin{definition} Let $t_0 \geq0$, $\tau$ be a \textit{spatially independent} stopping time such that $\tau\geq t_0$ almost surely, and $u_{t_0}$ be a $C^1(\T )$ valued $\mathcal F_{t_0}$-measurable random random variable.
+Suppose $u \in\mathcal C^1( [t_0, \tau]; \T)$ is a unique fixed point of the system